yutaka-saito/Bisulfighter/README.txt

 3) bsf-diff
     An optional component for DMR identification using statistical test and signal smoothing.
+    This program is not officially released.
+You can use this one but we are not going to provide details about this.

 4) script
     Scripts to generate simulated reads for differentially methylated